-Eastern chipmunks are found in the United States east of the Great Plains, north to Maine, and south to parts of Florida.
+Eastern Chipmunks are found in the United States east of the Great Plains, north to Maine, and south to parts of Florida.
 They are commonly seen in forests and woodlots where they forage for food in leaf litter as well as in suburban yards and city parks.

-These industrious creatures are diurnal (active during the day) and they spend their days gathering and storing food in their burrows, which will sustain them during the winter.
+These industrious creatures are diurnal (active during the day).
+Most of their waking hours are spent gathering and storing food in their burrows.

-Chipmunks possess cheek pouches in which they store food before depositing it in their burrow.
-Researchers have reported watching a chipmunk stuff nearly 6 dozen black-oil sunflower seeds in its pouches.
+Chipmunks possess cheek pouches in which they store food before depositing it in their burrow, which will sustain them during the winter.
+Researchers have reported seeing a chipmunk stuff nearly 72 black-oil sunflower seeds in its pouches!

-Eastern chipmunks in Massachusetts usually mate twice a year, once in the early spring from March to early April and again from early June to mid-July.
+Eastern Chipmunks in Massachusetts usually mate twice a year: once in the early spring from March to early April and again from early June to mid-July.
 The female rebuffs the male after mating and he does not share in the rearing of the young.

-In Massachusetts, they enter their burrows in late October and, except briefly during warm spells, they do not emerge until March or April.
+In Massachusetts, they enter their burrows in late October and, except briefly during warm spells, they do not emerge again until March or April.

 Situations & Solutions